Select Page

 2. Leverage strategies and energy that are appropriate to the particular stage.
 (Example—you might provide articles to read or group training to a team member who shows little motivation to grow or change, but not invest much one-on-one time).

-3. Invest more time in the people in Preparation or Action stages, and above.
+3. Invest more time in the people in Preparation or Action stages.

 4. When you are assessing up and coming leaders, try testing their commitment and motivation by giving test assignments—and see how they respond.